UnclePhil/rewriterBase/README.md

 * You can change the listening port (8080)
 * You can change all messages
 * You can change the (basic) rest Url who's giving the list of rewriting rules
+* IDN name are accepted: have a look in the sample config file

 Not in:
 * Statistics